 A home funeral is a personal, family-centered celebration planned and carried out by family and friends.
 It's not a new idea.
 Until the late 1800s, "home funerals" were simply called funerals.
 When a loved one died, families washed and dressed them, combed their hair and laid them out.
 While neighbors built the casket or wound the shroud, others dug the grave, made a meal, or sat with the body to say their goodbyes.

-End-of Life-Doulas are not Funeral Directors and we do not plan funerals.
-Rather, we serve as guides and support for families by providing resources and information to those who wish to create their own personalized funerals.
+After-death Care Educators are not Funeral Directors and we do not care for the dead or plan funerals.
+Rather, we serve as guides.
+We provide education and support to those who wish to care for their own.